rochitanshs/Credit-Risk-Scorecard/README.md

 ## Installation

-1. Clone the repository: git clone https://github.com/rochitanshs/credit-risk-model.git
+1. Clone the repository: git clone (https://github.com/rochitanshs/Credit-Risk-Scorecard.git)
-2. Navigate to the project directory: cd credit-risk-model
+2. Navigate to the project directory: cd Credit-Risk-Scorecard
 3. Install required packages: pip install -r requirements.txt

 For detailed usage of individual components, refer to the documentation in each module.